RSS suppresses women, has no female members: Rahul Gandhi | Politics

 - India

-Congress leader Rahul Gandhi Wednesday accused the RSS of ''suppressing women'' and claimed that was the reason why the organisation has no female members.
+Congress leader Rahul Gandhi has accused the RSS of ''suppressing women'' and claimed that that was the reason why the organisation has no female members.

-Gandhi, who is leading the Congress' Bharat Jodo Yatra, alleged that the ''plan of the BJP and RSS is to spread fear'' and his march was to stand against fear and hatred.
+Gandhi, who is leading the Congress' Bharat Jodo Yatra, on Wednesday alleged that the ''plan of the BJP and RSS is to spread fear'' and his march was to stand against fear and hatred.

 The former Congress president also accused the BJP and RSS of ''insulting'' Goddess Sita by invocation 'Jai Shree Ram' instead of 'Jai Siyaram' which acknowledges both Lord Ram and Goddess Sita.

-Addressing a street corner meeting at Bagdi village in Dausa district, Gandhi said, ''You will not find a woman in their organisation… you will not find a woman in RSS… they suppress women, they do not allow women to enter their organization.''
+Addressing a street corner meeting at Bagdi village in Dausa district, Gandhi said, ''You will not find a woman in their organisation … you will not find a woman in RSS… they suppress women, they do not allow women to enter their organisation.''
 The RSS has a women wing named Rashtra Sevika Samiti.

 ''I want to ask the RSS and BJP people, you say Jai Shri Ram but why do you not say Jai Siyaram?
 Why did you remove Sita Maa?
 Why do you insult her?
 Why do you insult the women of India?'' he posed.
 The Congress leader said the fear of unemployment is increasing.